 Why do varicose veins develop?

-When a one-way valve becomes defective in a vein, blood is able to go the wrong way.
-This effect is compounded with gravity from standing.
+When a one-way valve becomes defective in a vein, blood can go the wrong way.
+This effect is compounded by gravity from standing.

 A blood vessel that has busted one-way valves is considered ‘incompetent’.
 (It had one job.
 It’s fired.)